• Skip to primary navigation

 Jump to Recipe

-There's something incredibly delicious about the heat of a jalapeño pepper mixed with creamy cauliflower.
+There's something incredibly delicious about the heat of a jalapeño pepper mixed into creamy cauliflower.

 This blend is both warming and soothing, and together they create a comforting and flavorful bite.

-• As I mentioned in discussing the heat of the jalapeños, taste them first and adjust the amount to your taste.
-I find that the amount listed in the recipe is perfect for medium hot peppers.
-The creamy cauliflower mellows it a bit, but you'll still get the heat.
+• Taste your jalapeños before using them to see how hot or mild they are.
+You can adjust the amount to use to your taste.
+I find that the amount listed in the recipe is perfect for medium-hot peppers.
+The creamy cauliflower mellows it a bit, but you'll still get subtle heat.

 • The color of your soup will vary, depending on the vegetable stock you use.
 A very rich and hearty stock will produce a darker, more golden-colored soup.
 The stock I used was on the light side.
 It's likely no two soups will look alike.